USC's JuJu Watkins is poised to step in as the next big star of women's college basketball – KION546

 “She understands her importance in the community,” Gottlieb said.
 “As good of a player as she is, she’s really even a better human.
 I know it sounds cliché but it’s the truth.
 Her village and her circle is really adept at putting her in the best possible situation to be happy and to succeed.”

-Once the final buzzer sounds, the team lines up on court while the band strikes up “Fight On” and USC players hold up two fingers on their right hands in a V for victory sign.

-They make their way along the courtside seats to greet family and fans.

-After her teammates head off to the locker room, Watkins moves to the first row of stands, stopping frequently to chat, hold a baby for a photo or help an older woman work her camera phone.
-She dashes up the aisle or clambers over seats to meet people where they’re at.
+After the final buzzer, Watkins moves to the first row of stands, stopping frequently to chat, hold a baby for a photo or help an older woman work her camera phone.

-Men, women and kids — of all ages and races — want a moment with Watkins.
+Men, women and kids — of all ages and races — want a moment with her.

 “I’m starting basketball and I’m going to try to play like her,” said Jenesis Clark, a 9-year-old from nearby Chatsworth, where Watkins starred at Sierra Canyon High.

 A smiling Watkins high-fives squealing girls, signs jerseys and circles back to pockets of fans she may have missed as she wends her way around half the court by herself.
-There’s no minder urging her to curtail the infectious spontanaity.
-She’s always the last player to head into the tunnel.
+There’s no minder urging her to curtail the infectious spontaneity.

 “It’s very heartwarming just to feel the energy here, feel all the love,” she said.
 “It’s amazing, especially that it’s in my hometown.
 I’m able to see people that I don’t really get to see as often, see family and little kids, it’s really cool.”